-- Exemption Credit if using modified federal AGI to compute the exemption credit phase out, write "MPA" to the left of the exemption credit amount on Form 540NR, line 39 or for the resident spouse filing a separate tax return, Form 540, line 32 or include it according to your software's instructions. - Medical and Dental Expenses limited to amounts in excess of 10% of federal AGI on federal Schedule A, Itemized Deductions.
-For California purposes, the medical and dental expenses are limited to amounts in excess of 7.5% of federal AGI and reported on Schedule CA (540 or 540NR). - Gifts to Charity subject to a 20%, 30%, and 50% federal AGI limitation. - Casualty and Theft Losses total amount of all losses limited to amount in excess of 10% of federal AGI on federal Schedule A. - Job Expenses and Most Other Miscellaneous Expenses limited to amounts in excess of 2% of federal AGI. - Investment expenses included as a Miscellaneous Itemized Deduction, subject to the 2% of federal AGI limitation and reported on form FTB 3526, Investment Interest Expense Deduction.

-- Passive Activity Losses modified federal AGI limitation. - Student Loan Interest Deduction figured on the Student Loan Interest Deduction Worksheet. - Child and Dependent Care Expenses Credit See Section I. - Alternative Minimum Tax (AMT). - Underpayment of Estimated Tax.
+- Exemption Credit if using modified federal AGI to compute the exemption credit phase out, write "MPA" to the left of the exemption credit amount on Form 540NR, line 39, or for the resident spouse filing a separate tax return, Form 540, line 32, or include it according to your software's instructions. - Medical and Dental Expenses limited to amounts in excess of 7.5% of federal AGI on federal Schedule A, Itemized Deductions. - Gifts to Charity subject to a 20%, 30%, and 50% federal AGI limitation. - Casualty and Theft Losses total amount of all losses limited to amount in excess of 10% of federal AGI on federal Schedule A. - Job Expenses and Most Other Miscellaneous Expenses limited to amounts in excess of 2% of federal AGI. - Investment expenses included as a Miscellaneous Itemized Deduction - subject to the 2% of federal AGI limitation and reported on form FTB 3526, Investment Interest Expense Deduction. - Passive Activity Losses modified federal AGI limitation. - Student Loan Interest Deduction figured on the Student Loan Interest Deduction Worksheet included in the instructions for Schedule CA (540 or 540NR). - Child and Dependent Care Expenses Credit see Section I, Nonrefundable Child and Dependant Care Expenses Credit. - Alternative Minimum Tax (AMT). - Underpayment of Estimated Tax.